Latitudeda/NOEIC_ADK/docs/source/tech/index.rst

 Technology setting
 ========================

-The technology in Pinghu ADK holds a number of common configuration files dealing with layout display, such as:
+The technology in NOEIC ADK holds a number of common configuration files dealing with layout display, such as: